kamilaworonicz-ba/hostess-application-onboarding-improvement/README.md

 ---

-## 5. Success Measures & Illustrative NFRs
+## 5. Observed Outcomes & Illustrative NFRs

-### Success Measures
+### Observed Outcomes

-* **First-week support reduction:** After introducing the new onboarding approach, the number of support calls from a newly onboarded hostess during her first week decreased from approximately 10 to no more than 3 — a reduction of at least approximately 70%.
+* **First-week support reduction:** After introducing the new onboarding approach, the number of support calls from a newly onboarded hostess during her first week decreased from approximately 10 to no more than 3 — a reduction of at least 70%..
 * **Pre-shift practice adoption:** 100% of new hostesses completed the core training scenario in the training environment before their first field shift (previously 0%).
 * **Test data elimination:** Production survey records requiring manual removal due to training activity dropped from a recurring issue to 0 after the training environment was introduced.